-The Centre is currently coordinating work on its first major project, the English-language translation of Mykhailo Hrushevsky's ten-volume History of Ukraine-Rus.'
+The Centre is currently coordinating work on its first major project, the English-language translation of Mykhailo Hrushevsky's ten-volume History of Ukraine-Rus.
 This project is intended to make the major synthesis of Ukrainian history from the earliest times to the 17th century available to the wider scholarly community.
+The first volume of the translation was published in 1997.
 An English-language monograph series on Ukranian history has been established.
-A second series consists of Ukranianlanguage translations of historical works.
+A second series consists of Ukranian-language translations of historical works.